MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow-models.md

 The MLmodel format stores assets in a folder that has no specific naming requirement.
 Among the assets is a file named *MLmodel* that's the single source of truth for how to load and use the model.

-The following example shows an MLflow model folder called *credit_defaults_model* in Azure Machine Learning studio.
+The following image shows an MLflow model folder called *credit_defaults_model* in Azure Machine Learning studio.
 The folder contains the *MLmodel* file and other model artifacts.

 :::image type="content" source="media/concept-mlflow-models/mlflow-mlmodel.png" alt-text="A screenshot showing assets of a sample MLflow model, including the MLmodel file." lightbox="media/concept-mlflow-models/mlflow-mlmodel.png":::